UlTMATE/uChat/README.md

 # uChat
-A desktop application for chatting
+A desktop application for chatting.
-Provides service to perform both group chat and a private chat with the online users.
+Provides service to perform both group chat and a private chat with the online uChat users.